 Then there’s the possibility (likelihood, really) of a market downturn during your golden years.
 With your retirement funds worth less, withdrawing that 4% means the fund will diminish faster.

-Having a decent-sized cash cushion can help, because it lessens the amount you’ll need to withdraw.
-Having a sensible budget that allows for some fun — but not the fun at once — helps, too.
+Having a decent-sized cash cushion can help because it lessens the amount you’ll need to withdraw.
+Having a sensible budget that allows for some fun — but not all the fun at once — helps too.

 6. Become sedentary

 Plenty of people dream of taking it easy in retirement.
 But you don’t want to take it too easy.
 A lack of exercise can lead to all sorts of health issues.
 The National Institute on Aging, part of the U.S. Department of Health & Human Services, reports:

 “Often, inactivity is more to blame than age when older people lose the ability to do things on their own.
 Lack of physical activity also can lead to more visits to the doctor, more hospitalizations, and more use of medicines for a variety of illnesses.”

 Being active improves energy, physical strength, balance and sleep.
 It can help you reach or maintain a healthy weight, reduce stress and anxiety levels, improve cognitive function, and manage or even prevent certain diseases.
 Taken together, all these improvements could make it possible to live independently for longer, or maybe for the rest of your life.

 Vowing to stay active isn’t enough.
 You need an actual plan in place, such as a daily mall-walking date with friends or a YMCA or health club membership.
 Recreation centers and colleges could also be sources for affordable exercise options.

 Note: Silver Sneakers, a wellness program included free with many Medicare plans, can set you up with fitness videos, live online classes or in-person workouts at more than 15,000 locations nationwide.